FaiusNahin/Aventoura_A_Tourism_Website/README.md

 ## Details About This Project

-> If you visit this [Project](https://tourism-website-client-side.web.app/), you can see it's a single page application.\
-Where I use React Router for build this.
+> Aventoura is a Tourism Based Website Where I use React Router for Single [Page](https://tourism-website-client-side.web.app/) Application & used "Heroku" For clint side dynamic api

-> For [server side](https://github.com/FaiusNahin/Aventoura_A_Tourism_Server_Side) here use "heroku" server.\
+> For [server side](https://github.com/FaiusNahin/Aventoura_A_Tourism_Server_Side) here use "MongoDB" for get, push or delete information about packages.
-And for CRUD operations use different file.

-> Implement Private Route and Redirect history.\
-For login process used Email, Password and Google sign In.
+> There are some Private Route.
+Which is Require user Login.

+> For Login Process I used Firebase Authentication.

-> Here also try to do this site responsive for mobile, tablet and desktop devices.\
+> Here also try to do this site responsive by using bootstrap.
-In this case I used Material UI framework.

-> In Dashboard here used nested route.\
-For admin dashboard it's secure by using JWT token